 - All applicants must submit a current resume

-- All applicants must provide two letters of recommendation, one from the New Jersey standard (not provisional) certified current superintendent, principal, assistant principal or supervisor who will serve as his/her school site leader; the school leader (site supervisor) must also sign the MAEdL Site Supervisor Responsibilities form and the applicant must include this signed form in the application packet
+- All applicants must provide two letters of recommendation, one from the New Jersey standard (not provisional) certified current superintendent, principal or assistant principal who will serve as his/her school site leader; the school leader (site supervisor) must also sign the MAEdL Site Supervisor Responsibilities form and the applicant must include this signed form in the application packet

 - All applicants must complete a Statement of Objectives that includes the applicant's purpose for attaining this degree and the applicant's professional goals as an educational leader (all essays are evaluated critically and used to assess a student's ability to succeed in and benefit from a graduate program)